kedro-org/kedro/docs/source/03_tutorial/07_set_up_experiment_tracking.md

     return companies, {"columns": companies.columns.tolist(), "data_type": "companies"}
 ```

-Again, we will need to ensure that the dataset is also specified as an output on `pipeline.py` under the `data_processing` pipeline, as follows:
+Again, you will need to ensure that the dataset is also specified as an output on `pipeline.py` under the `data_processing` pipeline, as follows:

 ```python
 node(